BrianInGermany/oldcardgames/all_collections/_posts/2022-12-19-dummy_tarot.markdown

 ## Setup
 At the start of the game, fifteen cards are dealt face down in three packs of five to each player.
 These are your hand.
-- The remaining 24 cards is distributed face-down in front of each player, alternating dealing three packs of four.
-These cards are revealed little-by-little as the game proceeds and can be played just like cards from your hand once flipped over.
-This table hand is known as the dummy.
+- The remaining 24 cards are distributed face-down in front of each player, alternating dealing three packs of four.
+These cards are revealed little-by-little as the game proceeds and can be played just like cards from your hand once they're flipped.
+This table hand is known as the straw man.

-If a player has no tarots in their hand after dealing (before flipping the dummy cards), she can request the game be redealt by the same player.
+If a player has no tarots in their hand after dealing (before flipping the straw man cards), she can request the game be redealt by the same player.

 After dealing, each player orders and checks their hand, and the player who didn't deal decides whether she wants to claim the game, i.e. go for the win.
-If both players pass, the game is still played, but it called a simple game (vs. a claimed game).
+- If both players pass, the game is still played, but it called a simple game (vs. a claimed game).

 ### Points
-Points in Dummy Tarot are more like credits, and can be tracked on paper or with cents or poker chips.
+Points in Straw Man Tarot are credits, and can be tracked on paper or with cents or poker chips.
 The game is played until the opponent runs out of credits, and a short round can be started with 100 credits each.
 Claimed games give you more credits for winning.

 | Win/Loss Type     | Credit Transfer            |
 | ----------------- | ------------------------- |